9 days cycling. 1462km, 20,500m of ascent

-Cycle all the way from Bilbao to Clermont Ferrand via the Pyrenees, the Atlantic and the beautiful Massif Central, and experience the magic of the Tour
+Cycle all the way from Barcelona to the Massif Central via the Pyrenees and Dordogne and experience the magic of the Tour

 Le Loop Logistics